 1. Free Way to Clear up Junk & Temporary Files, App Caches, Corrupted files

-In general, junk & temporary files or app caches are hidden and invisible, so to remove all them, we need the help of iMyfone Umate Pro or iMyfone Umate Pro for Mac – a powerful iOS cache cleaner who is special at deleting such files on iPhone/iPad/iPod Touch.
-Just free download the trial version, it provides the free function of removing iOS junk and temporary files, including all App caches and corrupted files.
+In general, junk files or app caches are hidden and invisible, so to remove all them, we need the help of iMyFone iOS Storage Manager or iMyFone iOS Storage Manager for Mac – a powerful iOS cache cleaner who is special at deleting such files for iPhone/iPad/iPod Touch.
+Just free download the trial version, it provides the FREE function of removing iOS junk files, including all App caches and corrupted files.

 To use it, you just need to connect your device, then scan your device and click on “Clean” at last.